Test in a live environment

 world of C# multiline strings!"

-When working with multiline strings, you may need to format them by including variables or expressions.
+When working with multiline strings, you can format them with variables or expressions.
 To format a multiline string, you can use the '$' symbol for string interpolation.

 int age = 25;